WebFritzi/GUI64/README.md

 * Application programming interface: program your app for GUI64

 ## Thank You
 A huge THANK YOU to all the users on http://www.Forum64.de who have supported me in bringing this project to life.
 I'm truly grateful for their help.
-I would also like to thank [Bart van Leeuwen](https://github.com/bvl1999) for his support.
+I would also like to thank [Bart van Leeuwen](https://github.com/bvl1999) for his support concerning the Ultimate and [rh70](https://www.forum64.de/wcf/index.php?user/20464-rh70/) from Forum64 for providing the code for grabbing the time from the WIC64.

 ## Update Log (since v1.97)
+### Version 2.0
+* WIC64: Grabs current time
+* Ultimate, SD2IEC, and disks: double click txt files to view them
 ### Version 1.98
 * Ultimate: A new desktop icon has been added
 * Ultimate: A browser window has been added